dromotherm/documentation/pages/themis/FluidTemp/FluidTemp_monitoring.md

 3|ON|ON|OFF

-### RTU wiring
+### RTU mode

-To check the module without any integration into Themis, we will use a USB to serial adapter : the moxa uport 1150 - [download MOXA uport drivers](https://www.moxa.com/en/products/industrial-edge-connectivity/usb-to-serial-converters-usb-hubs/usb-to-serial-converters/uport-1100-series/uport-1150)
+To check the module, use a USB to serial adapter, eg the moxa uport 1150 - [download MOXA uport drivers](https://www.moxa.com/en/products/industrial-edge-connectivity/usb-to-serial-converters-usb-hubs/usb-to-serial-converters/uport-1100-series/uport-1150)

 On a window desktop, go to the device manager and fit the Moxa so it works in RS485(2W).
 Here the Moxa appears to be on COM1